CoryWBoris/AutoClip/README.md

 \*\*for Mac or Windows\*\*

-### 6 Steps to setup. -note-, this assumes you are using the default user library folder.
-If you have moved this folder externally or otherwise, make a Remote Scripts folder inside of whatever user library folder you have pointed Ableton to, and start from step 2:
+### 6 Steps to setup:
+**Note: this assumes you are using the default user library folder.
+If you have moved this folder externally or otherwise, make a Remote Scripts folder inside of whatever user library folder you have pointed Ableton to, and start from step 2:**
 1. Mac users:
    Go to `/Users/your_username/Music/Ableton/User Library`
    Windows users: